Get insider access

 However, their high price point and added costs (since you'll need an amplifier to get the most out of them) can put them well out of reach for most people.
 They're very well-built, with a sturdy-feeling design made of high-grade plastic reinforced by a metal frame and a braided detachable audio cable.
 Their spacious, breathable, and well-padded ear cups will also ensure you don't experience any discomfort, even during long listening sessions.

-Since they have a dynamic transducer design, they're less prone to imaging issues than planar magnetic headphones.
-If you want an alternative to these high-end over-ears, check out the cheaper HiFiMan Arya.
-They utilize planar magnetic drivers instead of more common dynamic drivers and deliver more low-bass and a more neutral sound across the range.
+Since they have a dynamic transducer design, they're less prone to imaging issues than planar magnetic headphones, but they also deliver less punch in the low end than their planar-driven cousins.
+If you're a die-hard EDM fan who simply must feel the rumble and thump of a kick drum, consider the planar-driven HiFiMan Arya.
 They can be difficult to find, but the HiFiMan Arya Stealth Magnet Version are an updated version that performs very similarly.
-However, both sets of HiFiMan headphones are bulkier and have less warmth in their bass range than the HD 800 S.
+However, both sets of HiFiMan headphones are bulkier and have less warmth in their high-bass range than the HD 800 S.

 See our review